Sack of Somnath: Return to Ghazni

-Triggered by the destruction of the idol, wave of indignation swept among the Hindus.
-Neighbouring chieftains under Raja Paramdeva of Abu blocked Ghaznavid army's passage, forcing them to take the passage of Aravalli hills and the Rann of the Cutch.
-To avoid conflicts Mahmud took the watery rout of Cutch and Sindh.
-When Bhima I heard the news of Mahmud's approach he abandoned the fort of Kanthkot, Mahmud captured the fort, plundered it and left for Ghazni.
+Triggered by the destruction of the idol, a wave of indignation swept among the Hindus.
+Mahmud could only stayed 18 days at Somnath.
+Neighbouring chieftains under Raja Paramdeva of Abu blocked the Ghaznavid army's passage, forcing them to take the passage of the Aravalli hills and the Rann of Kutch.
+To avoid conflicts, Mahmud took the watery route of Kutch and Sindh.
+He sacked Miyani on the way.
+When Bhima I heard the news of Mahmud's approach, he abandoned the fort of Kanthkot.
+Mahmud captured the fort, plundered it, and left for Ghazni.
 He then marched to Mansura.
 Khafif, the Qarmatian ruler, fled across the river and took refuge in a date-palm forest.
-The Sultan sent some of his officers after him, who surrounded his camp and put many of his followers to death.
-Mahmud continued his return, while facing numerous attacks from the Jats on the way.
+Then he sent some of his officers after him, who surrounded his camp and put many of his followers to death.
+Mahmud continued his return while facing numerous attacks from the Jats on the way.
 On 2 April 1026, he returned to Ghazni.
+He only had 2,000 soldiers with him.
+Before leaving Somnath, Mahmud instructed the brother of Bhima II that the temple should be rebuilt.

 Aftermath

-The news of triumph sent a wave of praise all over the Muslim world, and the delighted Caliph al-Qadir heaped titles and honours on the Sultan, his sons and his brother.
-Sultan Mahmud received the title of Kahfud-Dawlah wa'l-Islām, Mas'ud was bestowed Shihabu'd-Dawlah wa Jamālu l-Millah, following Jalalud-Dawlah wa Jamalu'l-Millah to Muhammad and Adudu'd-Dawlah wa Muayyidu'l-Millah to Yusuf.
+The news of triumph sent a wave of praise all over the Muslim world, and the delighted Caliph al-Qadir heaped titles and honors on him, his sons, and his brother.
+Mahmud got the title of Kahfud-Dawlah wa'l-Islām, and Mas'ud was bestowed Shihabu'd-Dawlah wa Jamālu l-Millah, following Jalalud-Dawlah wa Jamalu'l-Millah to Muhammad and Adudu'd-Dawlah wa Muayyidu'l-Millah to Yusuf.
+After Mahmud's departure Rah Navgan, Bhima I and Bhoja jointly restored the temple.

-Campaign against Jats
+Campaign against the Jats

 In 1027, Mahmud conducted his sixteenth and last military engagement as a naval attack near the Indus River, where Mahmud of Ghazni inflicted a severe defeat on the Jats, compelling them to retreat with substantial losses.

+Historiography issues

+Mahmud's raided Gujarat, plundered the Somnath temple and broke its jyotirlinga.
+He took away booty of 2 million dinars.
+The conquest of Somnath was followed by a punitive invasion of Anhilwara.
+Some historians claim that there are records of pilgrimages to the temple in 1038 that do not mention damage to the temple.
+However, powerful legends with intricate detail had developed regarding Mahmud's raid in the Turko-Persian literature, which "electrified" the Muslim world according to scholar Meenakshi Jain.

+Historians including Thapar, Eaton, and A. K. Majumdar have questioned the iconoclastic historiography of this incident.
+Thapar quoted Majumdar (1956):

+But, as is well known, Hindu sources do not give any information regarding the raids of Sultan Mahmud, so that what follows is based solely on the testimony of Muslim authors.

+Thapar also argued against the prevalent narrative:

+Yet in a curiously contradictory manner, the Turko-Persian narratives were accepted as historically valid and even their internal contradictions were not given much attention, largely because they approximated more closely to the current European sense of history than did the other sources.